mcm223/dwa15-spring2018/misc/phpstorm.md

 Skim through the settings to get a sense of what can be customized.

-Note there's a search bar to find the setting you're looking for
+Note there's a search bar to find the setting you're looking for.

 Customize what you see/don't see in the interface:
 *Appearance & Behavior* > *Menus & Toolbars*